ajrosen/tab-bar-buffers/README.md

 The face for `tab-bar-tab` is used for `current-buffer`.
 `tab-bar-tab-inactive` is used for all other buffers.

-Key and mouse bindings are preserved by aliasing some of tab-bar-mode's commands to their tab-bar-buffers equivalent, as defined by `tab-bar--define-keys`.
+Key and mouse bindings are preserved by advising some of tab-bar-mode's commands around their tab-bar-buffers equivalent, as defined by `tab-bar--define-keys`.

-- tab-bar-new-tab
+- tab-new
 - tab-bar-select-tab
 - tab-next
 - tab-previous